 Terry Knight, Advisory Board Member

-Terry is a migration and communications expert with over 20 years’ experience in helping clients.
-He has a degree in Political Science and NGO Management and a Masters of Refugee Integration from Dublin City University and has worked with refugees and migrants across the globe in areas such as Ireland, Ethiopia, Cambodia, Greece and Canada.
+Terry is the CEO of Karibu Solutions Inc., a company that provides solutions for Canadian employers and migrant workers.
+He is a migration and communications expert with over 20 years’ experience in helping clients.
+Terry has a degree in Political Science and NGO Management and a Masters of Refugee Integration from Dublin City University and has worked with refugees and migrants across the globe in areas such as Ireland, Ethiopia, Cambodia, Greece and Canada.

 His recent work overseas has focused on operational efficiency, community relations,fundraising and program development including food sustainability programs such as school breakfast programs.

 He is an innovator who is involved in a multitude of programs designed to help Canada’s immigrant resettlement efforts, ensuring the integration and self-sufficiency of North American newcomers.